Unisens/unisensR/README.md

 This library is a prototype to demonstrate how to use the unisens file format in R.

-Currenlty it is only supported to read ValuesEntrys
+Currenlty it is only supported to read CSV ValuesEntries and EventEntries with comma separated values.

 ## How to install unisensR
 ```r